pagespeed-pro/lazy/README.md

 </script>
 ```

 Note: CSS variables are limited to `DOMString`.
-The following characters need to be replaced in a `base64` encoded value:
+When using inline base64 encoding, the following characters need to be replaced in the encoded value:

 `/`: `—`
 `=`: `•`